By Your Side Throughout The Divorce Process

 - You must have a legally valid marriage.

-- Either you or your spouse must have resided in North Carolina for at least six months before filing for divorce.
+- Either you or your spouse must have lived in North Carolina for a minimum of six months before filing for divorce.

-- You must have lived separate and apart from your spouse for at least one year with the intent to remain separated.
+- You must have lived separately and apart from your partner or spouse for at least one year with the intent to remain separated.

 Even if you have not been living separate and apart from your spouse for one year, it is still vital that you contact legal counsel to address other issues that may be relevant in your case that do not have a year long separation requirement.
 Examples of these issues include divorce from bed and board, child custody, child support, equitable distribution, and spousal support.